leodeim/cog/README.md

 Config tool for Go applications that require configuration changes on-the-fly.

-Currently supports **JSON** and **YAML** configuration files by default.
-But you can always write your own config handler which would implement `ConfigHandler` interface.

 ```bash
 go get github.com/leonidasdeim/goconfig
 ```

+## Overview

+Currently **goconfig** supports **JSON** (default) and **YAML** configuration files with built-in `pkg/handler/filehandler.go`.
+But you can always write your own config handler which would implement `ConfigHandler` interface.

+Default config with initial configuration information should be placed in root folder named `app.default.json`.
+Name and type of the file could be changed using [custom parameters](#custom-parameters)

+**Goconfig** uses [validator](https://github.com/go-playground/validator) library for validating config struct.
+For example you can specify required configuration items with `validate:"required"` tag.

+**Goconfig** also let to you set up default values for entries in configuration with `default:"some_value"` tag.
+Right now, only *bool*, *int* and *string* is supported.

 ## Getting started

-Initial config that will store configuration information should be placed in root folder named `app.default.json`.
 Write config structure of your app.
-Name of the file could be changed using [custom parameters](#custom-parameters)

-**goconfig** uses [validator](https://github.com/go-playground/validator) library for validating config struct.
-For example you can specify required configuration items with `validate:"required"` tag.

-**goconfig** also let to you set up default values for entries in configuration with `default:"some_value"` tag.
-Right now, only bool, int and string is supported.

 Example of config structure:

 ```go
 type ConfigType struct {